 Professor Kamatali joined ONU from the University of Notre Dame College of Law, where he served as senior researcher and adjunct professor of law.
 He has also taught at Kent State University, Indiana University South Bend, Indiana University-Purdue University Indianapolis, and Catholic University of Leuven (Belgium).
 After the 1994 Rwanda Genocide, Professor Kamatali was appointed dean of the only law school in Rwanda that time.
 In this position he oversaw the rebuilding of the legal education in Rwanda and was involved in the institutional and legal reform of the post-genocide Rwanda, including Gacaca system, constitutional and legal reform as well as national reconciliation.

 Professor Kamatali has served as consultant for a number of U.S Government institutions, including the Department of Justice and USAID.
-He has been consultant also to a number of international organizations, including the World Bank, UNICEF, FAO and Danish Center for Human Rights.
+He has been consultant also to a number of international organizations, including the World Bank, UNICEF, FAO, Office of the UN Special Adviser on the Prevention of Genocide and the Responsibility to Protect, and Danish Center for Human Rights.
+His expertise has also been sought out by the Social Sciences and Humanities Research council of Canada (SSHRC), Immigration and Refugee Board of Canada, and the Government of the Netherlands.

-He has been a guest on a number of TV and Radio programs, including NPR, Voice of America (VOA) and News Talk 93 FM Jamaica.
+He has been a guest on a number of TV and Radio programs, including NPR, Voice of America (VOA), Democracy Now, and News Talk 93 FM Jamaica.
 In 2010 he was awarded the Dean Daniel S. Guy Award for Excellence in Legal Journalism.

 MA, Notre Dame University